Offset (rapper): Personal life

 In 2017, Offset started dating fellow rapper Cardi B. They married privately on September 20, 2017, and the latter became a stepmother to his three children from past relationships.
 They staged a public proposal the next month at a live performance at Power 99's Powerhouse in Philadelphia.
 In 2018, a video surfaced of Offset allegedly cheating with a woman in South Africa.
 An alleged sex tape also surfaced.

 In May 2018, he was injured in a car crash.
-He revealed he almost died in his green Dodge Challenger.

 On April 7, 2018, Cardi B revealed on Saturday Night Live that the two were expecting their first child together.
 On December 5, 2018, Cardi B announced on Instagram that she and Offset had broken up, after Offset allegedly had cheated on her during her pregnancy.
 Offset cheated on her with an aspiring rapper and model named Summer Bunni.
 He asked her and American rapper Cuban Doll for a threesome in leaked text messages.
 Offset was involved in another cheating scandal with 6ix9ine's girlfriend Jade in 2018.
 In 2018, Cardi B attacked two bartenders named Jade and Baddie G at a strip club.
 She accused Jade for sleeping with her husband Offset.
 Cardi B was charged with assault.
 The couple recorded and released the song "Clout", in 2019.
 In September 2020, it was reported that Cardi B had filed for divorce, but the next month they were said to be back together.

 On June 27, 2021, Offset and Cardi B announced they were expecting their second child together.
 Cardi B gave birth to their second child, a son.

 On November 1, 2022, Offset's groupmate Takeoff was shot and killed in Houston, Texas.
 Their group, Migos disbanded the following year.
 A 2023 interview with Variety clarified that Offset is not biologically related to Quavo and Takeoff but they have considered each other "cousins" since childhood.

 Offset is the father of six children by four different women, the first four of whom appear in the cover art for his 2019 album Father of 4.
 One son was born to Justine Watson in 2009.
 In 2015, Offset fathered a son with Oriel Jamie, and a daughter with Shya L'Amour.
 He and Cardi B had a daughter in 2018 and a son in 2021.
 Cardi B filed for divorce from Offset on August 1, 2024, simultaneously announcing her pregnancy with her third and his sixth child, subsequently giving birth to their daughter, named Blossom, that September.
 According to DJ Akademiks, she allegedly cheated on him with an NFL player while pregnant, presumably Stefon Diggs.
 Offset alluded to her cheating while pregnant on Instagram live.